 How to Get to Cromer

 Typically, we drive from Norwich to Cromer.
 It takes a little less than an hour.
-We use the pay and display parking lot towards the west end of town by the mini-golf.
+We use the pay and display parking lot towards the west end of town by the mini-golf or further up the hill on crowded days.

 Where to Stay in Cromer